 2. Seasonality and Trendiness

-Willingness to pay keeps fluctuating for the products that have a seasonal nature like Halloween costumes or Christmas décor.
+Willingness to pay keeps fluctuating for products that have a seasonal nature like Halloween costumes or Christmas décor.
 Depending on the market behavior, the pattern of fluctuations can be monitored and tracked.

 Monitoring the behavior may be a bit of a challenge in the case of trendiness.
-Therefore, it is crucial to look for the trends by keeping the industry updates in check.
+Therefore, it is crucial to look for trends by keeping the industry updates in check.

 3. Brand Image